Some schemes successful, others fall short of achieving targets

 -

-Some schemes successful, others fall short of achieving targetsJanuary 06, 2017Print : Islamabad
+Some schemes successful, others fall short of achieving targetsJanuary 06, 2017Print : National

 The government confirmed irregularities worth Rs77 million in PM’s Youth Business Loan Scheme.
 Three years have been passed.
 Some 12,243 borrowers received their disbursements worth Rs11 billion, official record and interviews with more than a dozen stakeholders revealed.
 Loans’ recovery remains 8% during this period.